What is Contract Administration? Definition, Purpose and Process

 Termination and Renewal Management

 In the process of meeting and monitoring contractual obligations, all involved parties must stay informed of milestones and delivery schedules.
-To ensure continuity and prevent any disruptions, contract administrators track upcoming dates and reach out to concerned stakeholders to plan for satisfactory contract closeout.
+To ensure continuity and prevent any disruptions, contract administrators track upcoming dates, including contract renewal, and reach out to concerned stakeholders to plan for satisfactory contract closeout.

 As with other key areas of contract administration, emailing and other modes of professional correspondence can fail or obscure the lines of communication.
 Basic scheduling tools will also prove inefficient if there are hundreds or thousands of contracts to monitor.